raresc4/The-Ultimate-Tic-Tac-Toe-Experience/README.md

 # Download Instructions

-Visit the main page of the repository on GitHub using the following link: https://github.com/raresc4/The-Ultimate-Tic-Tac-Toe-Experience

 In the top right corner of the page, you will find a green button labeled "Code".
 Click on this button.

 A dropdown menu will appear.
 Choose the option "Download ZIP".